ARTICLES OF INCORPORATION

 E. Vote as tie-breaker in board meetings, while retaining full voting rights in general membership meetings.

 The first President will be elected by vote of the general membership at the first annual meeting of the IHEIA.
+Thereafter, the post will be filled by rotation from the office of Vice President.

 SECTION 2.
 The Vice President shall: